uzair1964/sales-data/README.md

 - **Retail_Sale** database: sample retail transactions used throughout the project.
 - **Build_week.sql**: creates the `sales` table and contains example queries for common business questions.
 - **SAL_BW_Project_3.ipynb**: Jupyter notebook that cleans the raw data and produces visualizations.
+- **data/retail_sales_dataset.csv**: small sample dataset for quick experimentation.
+Replace this file with your own data or download a larger dataset and save it with the same name.

+## Dataset

+The repository includes a sample CSV at `data/retail_sales_dataset.csv` to illustrate the expected format.
+For a full analysis, replace this file with your own retail sales data or download a dataset from a source such as Kaggle and save it to the `data/` directory using the same filename.

 ## Running the Analysis
 1. Open `SAL_BW_Project_3.ipynb` in Jupyter and execute the cells to clean the dataset and export it to MySQL.